Steven Grace Law

 After the Auction: The Confirmation of Sale

-- Eviction: Unless you vacate the property voluntarily, the new owner will obtain an eviction order and legally remove you 30 to 60 days after the confirmation hearing.
-Exploring alternative housing options during this period is crucial.
+• Eviction: Unless you vacate the property voluntarily, the new owner will obtain an eviction order and legally remove you 30 to 60 days after the confirmation hearing.
+If you were not listed as a party in the foreclosure complaint, the new owner may initiate a supplemental eviction proceeding to remove you.
+It is important to use this time to explore alternative housing options and prepare for the transition.

 Remember: This timeline is approximate.
 Legal challenges, mediation efforts, and lender actions can influence the pace of the process.